Sangmyung University

-Symbols

-The symbolic deer has a complex meaning of love, ideal, and sacrifice.
-Plum blossoms are the cleanliness, the integrity and the expression of belief.

 Location

 Sangmyung University is located in Jongno, Seoul and Cheonan, Chungcheongnam-do.
 Jongno District is famous for origin of Seoul.

 History

-The university traces its beginnings to 1937 when the Japanese held control of the Korean peninsula.
-It was in this year that the Sangmyung Academy for Higher Learning for the Young was established with the hopeful objective of grooming future national leaders.
+The university traces its beginnings to 1937 during the Japanese colonial era.
+It was in this year that the Sangmyung Academy for Higher Learning for the Young was established.

 By 1965, the academy became a women's teacher's college and then a women's university in 1986.
 Ten years later, Sangmyung Women's University began to admit men.
-2006 marked Sangmyung University's 10th anniversary as a co-educational institution.
-According to faculty members, students, alumni and members of the community, Sangmyung University's move to expand education opportunities to men as well as women has been a success.
 Library occupancy rates and graduate employment rates have increased since 1996.
 Male alumni have been largely responsible for the surge in alumni activities since Sangmyung went co-educational with the assistance of Kyoungsun Im.